JAremko/alpine-vim/vim-pathogen/README.md

-**Tiny Vim image made to support persistent and swappable plugins and workspaces.**
+**lean and mean Vim image made to support persistent and swappable plugins and workspaces.**

 *How to start Vim with your plugins and ".vimrc" file:*